 They offer seminars and workshops to practice Dutch oven cooking, blacksmithing, and archery.

 The archery classes are taught at the banks of Walnut Creek.
-You can either bring your gears or rent them.
+You can either bring your gear or rent them.
 Only eight people are allotted for every class conducted on the fourth and second Saturday of every month.

 Buffalo Field Archery Club